 Related links

-- My High School Laptop
+- High School Laptops and Low Vision

 - Questions To Ask When Choosing A Laptop For College